adriandoonan/improv-toolbox/src/content/exercises/cliffweb-bird-turd.md

 ---
 name: Bird Turd
-purpose: WarmUp
+purpose: Warm Up
 shortDescription: Think of 2 words that rhyme, like Bird Turd.
 description: Think of 2 words that rhyme, like Bird Turd.
 Then say out loud 2 homonyms, like "Fowl Poo" - now the rest of the team has to guess the original rhyme.
 tags:
   - Sarah Claspell
   - Warm up
 source: cliffweb
 credit: Sarah Claspell
 ---